gbouras13/pharokka/docs/output.md

 * A `_trnascan.gff` which holds the output from tRNAscan-SE 2.

-* A `_cds_final_merged_output.tsv`, which gives the parsed output from mmseqs2.
-In general, using the default E-value threshold of 1E-05, mmseqs2 should identify a PHROG for most CDSs, while small (80-200bp) hypothetical proteins often will have no matching PHROG.
-This may also be the case for phages from uncommon sources where few phage have been isolates (such as environment samples).
-Pharokka should be used as a rough guide only in these cases.
-It is also recommended that pharokka be re-run with a less restrictive e-value threshold in these cases (e.g. -e 0.1).
+* A `_cds_final_merged_output.tsv`, which gives the parsed output from MMseqs2 and PyHMMER.
+In general, using the default E-value threshold of 1E-05,
+  - MMseqs2 or PyHMMER should identify a PHROG for most CDSs if the genome is a phage, while small (80-200bp) hypothetical proteins often will have no matching PHROG.
+This may also be the case for phages from uncommon sources where few phage have been isolates (such as environment samples).  `pharokka` should be used as a rough guide only in these cases.
+  - The PHROG for each gene will be found in column R, with the annotations and PHROG category in columns V and W.
+  - As of v1.4.0, the MMseqs2 phrog will be preferred to the PyHMMER phrog in the rare case of disagreement between the two methods.
+  - The 'score' column F contains the PHANOTATE score for each CDS.
+In general, the closer the score to 0, the smaller the CDS and the more likely that a PHROG will not be identified by MMseqs2.

 * A `top_hits_card.tsv` file, which contains any CARD database hits.